kokojumbix/DEVOPS-epam-tasks/2. DB/README.md

 **After install mysql, was created selected subject area and described the database scheme.**

 Selected subject area: Unified system from various spheres of life.
-(City-Transport ticket, medical ID, passport)

-For every subject area needed different administrative level:
+(City-Transport ticket, medical card, passport) For every subject area needed different administrative level:

+1 level (Transport controller, Doctor during review):
+Can read data only in their area. (example - Doctor can take information only about medical card)

+2 level
+Can read and write data only in their area.

+3 level
+Can read and write data in all areas.